chef-cft/chef-examples/examples/a2-aws-backends/a2-aws-backends.md

 # HowTo - Install Chef Automate with AWS RDS Postgres and AWS Elasticsearch Backends

-This guide will show you how to setup your A2 server using external Postgres and Elasticsearch.
-Allowing you to offload the database operations of A2 to AWS instead of managing them in-house.
+This guide will show you how to setup your Chef Automate server using external Postgres and Elasticsearch.
+Allowing you to offload the database operations of Chef Automate to AWS instead of managing them in-house.

 ## Before You Start